Africa Region

 Header

-Since 1998, the WOAH (founded as OIE) has the mandate from the WTO to officially recognise disease-free areas of countries for trade purposes.
+Since 1998, WOAH (and before that : OIE) has the mandate from the WTO to officially recognise disease-free areas of countries for trade purposes.
 The procedure for the official recognition of disease status by the WOAH is voluntary and applies currently to six diseases.
-As per June 2020, the status is as follows :
+As per May this year, the status is as follows :

 Freedom from African Horse Sickness (AHS)